MattDodsonEnglish/docs/readme.md

 }
 ```

-If you want for example to change the theme brand color and in this case, it will be `#5869DA`.
-You can copy the color variable to *Code Injection (Site Header)* and assign it with your new color like the following example.
+For example, if you wanted to change the theme's brand color, you'd change  `#5869DA` in this case.
+You can copy the color variable to **Code Injection > Site Header** and assign it your new color, as in the following example.

 ```html
 <style>